Serenity 6.4.3 Release Notes (2023-01-07)

 and DeferStart

-arguments that control the transaction isolation level and whether to defer the start of the transaction.
+arguments to control the transaction isolation level and whether to defer the start of the transaction.

 The default for IsolationLevel